ToolJet/ToolJet/docs/docs/tooljet-db/database-editor.md

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-### Export Schema
+## Export Schema

 The export schema option allows you to download the selected table schema in a JSON file.
 This does not export the table data.

-While exporting the app, you can choose to export the app with or without table schema connected to the app.
+While exporting the app, you can choose to export the app with or without a table schema connected to the app.

 To export the table schema, click on the three vertical dots icon on the right of the table name and then click on the **Export** option.
 A JSON file will be downloaded with the table schema.